CS-433/ml-project-1-HiggsDontLie/README.md

 --------------------------------|------------------------------------------
-README.md                       | Text file (markdown format) describing all the files of the project Project1_Higgs_boson.pdf        | Project report containing our results and analyse on the challenge
+README.md                       | Text file (markdown format) describing all the files of the project Project1_Higgs_boson.pdf        | Project report containing our results and analyse on the challenge train.csv                       | Data used to train our models

 Python files: